marcusnolan/restruction/README.md

 - I am also using Cloudinary API for images so you must add 3 more config variables at a later stage to Heroku for that to work.
 - To get you MONGO_URI read the MongoDB Atlas documentation [here](https://docs.atlas.mongodb.com/)

-8. In the heroku dashboard, click "Deploy".
+8. In the Heroku dashboard, click "Deploy".

-9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".
+9. In the "Manual Deployment" section of this page, making sure the master branch is selected and then click "Deploy Branch".

 10. The site is now successfully deployed.